-My partner thinks I don’t trust him because I want to use condoms.
-What can I tell him?
+My partner thinks I don’t trust them because I want to use condoms.
+What can I tell them?

-You can reassure your partner that it’s not that you don’t trust him, but that you would feel a lot safer and less stressed if he used condoms every time you have sex.
-You can let him know that your health care provider wants you to protect your cervix from HPV, herpes, and other STIs.
-Aside from protection from STIs, condoms can also prevent unwanted pregnancy.
-Even if you take oral contraceptives, it’s better to use 2 methods to prevent pregnancy.
+You can reassure your partner that it’s not that you don’t trust them, but that you would feel a lot safer and less stressed if you used a condom every time you have sex.
+You can let them know that your health care provider wants you (and your partner) to protect yourselves from any sexually transmitted infections (STIs).
+Often STIs may not initially cause symptoms so people may not even know that they have one either..
+Aside from protection from STIs, condoms can also prevent unwanted pregnancy if you are at risk.
+Even if you take oral contraceptives, it’s always better to use 2 methods to prevent pregnancy.
 You can talk about how you don’t want to get pregnant and would rather not stress about the possibility of getting pregnant after having sex or if your period is late.

-My partner said that we don’t need to use condoms because I’m on the Pill.
+My partner said that we don’t need to use condoms because I’m using birth control.

-If you’re taking birth control pills, you can tell your partner that although they’re usually 97-99% effective, the Pill is not 100% effective and you don’t want to be one of the 1-3% that gets pregnant while on birth control pills.
+If you’re using birth control, you can tell your partner that although they’re usually 91-99% effective, birth control is not 100% effective and you don’t want to be one of the 1-9% that gets pregnant while on birth control.

 What if I feel uncomfortable talking about condom use?